mesterhammerfic/bjjstats/README.md

 # bjjstats
-A dashboard app to visualize the records of the top cBrazilian Jiu Jitsu athletes.
+A dashboard app to visualize the records of the top Brazilian Jiu Jitsu athletes.

 ## Architecture
 Batch ETL design: